sschmid/Gummi-Reflection/README.md

 ![Gummi Reflection Logo](http://sschmid.com/Libs/Gummi-Reflection/Gummi-Reflection-128.png)

 ## Description
-Gummi Reflection is a set of methods to easily inspect objects in Objective-C.
+Gummi Reflection is a set of class methods to easily inspect objects in Objective-C.

 ## How to use Gummi Reflection